highcharts-for-python/highcharts-stock/docs/using.rst

 =======================================

-Every single object supported by the Highcharts JavaScript API corresponds to a Python class in the **Highcharts Stock for Python Toolkit**.
+Every single object supported by the Highcharts JavaScript API corresponds to a Python class in **Highcharts Stock for Python**.
 You can find the complete list in our comprehensive :doc:`Highcharts Stock for Python API Reference <api>`.

 These classes generally inherit from the